grantsrb/cogmtc/README.md

             1: LANGACTN_TYPES.ONEHOT
             2: LANGACTN_TYPES.HVECTOR

+    "zero_after_stop": bool
+        only used for the NUMERAL trainings when `langactn_inpt_type` is equal to 0 or 1 and `incl_lang_inpt` is true.
+If `zero_after_stop` is true, all values following a STOP prediction (including the STOP prediction itself) in the language prediction that is used as input on the next time step are set to zero.
     "output_fxn": str
         the name of the output function for the model. if no output fxn is wanted, leave as null or specify "NullOp"